monnishs16/monnishs16/README.md

 - 👋 Hi, I’m @monnishs16
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python
-- 📫 How to reach me on my email smonnish16@gmail.com
+- 📫 you can reach me on my email smonnish16@gmail.com

 <!---
 monnishs16/monnishs16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.